Dads, This One’s For You

 - Eat foods that contain flavonoids like apples and foods rich in lutein like collard greens, spinach, broccoli and oranges as they too may be protective against lung cancer.

-Anti-cancer recipe: Easy Slow Roasted Balsamic Glazed Tomatoes
+A anti-cancer recipe: Easy Slow Roasted Balsamic Glazed Tomatoes

 Tips for Brain Health